 Multiple Sclerosis and Rare Diseases of the CNS

 Pregnancy and Childbirth

-We will update the community regularly through the monthly Editor in Chief webinars and the Editor in Chief’s fortnightly ‘Editorial update’ email to the Community.
+We will update the community regularly through the monthly Editor in Chief webinars and the fortnightly Editor in Chief & Interm CEO Update.
 As CRGs join the pilot, they will be announced on this webpage.

 At the Editor in Chief webinar on February 1, 2021 we received several questions about the pilot and have provided answers here.
-As we receive queries from the community we will create a space for Frequently Asked Questions and add to this over the course of the project.
+We have also summarised and answered questions from the Strategic Session workshops held June 22 and 24, 2021.
+As we receive queries from the community and over the course of this project, we will update this section.
 If you have further questions about this project, please use this query form.

 Site last updated: 14 September 2021